The Raccoons: Telecast and home media

+In the United Kingdom, the BBC broadcast the series from 1987 with repeats until 2002 as part of its children's programming strand Children's BBC (now called CBBC).
+During this time, it was shown on the Saturday morning children's show Going Live!.
+In the late 2000s, repeats of the show aired on Boomerang.

-Embassy Home Entertainment released the specials and Season 1 on home video from 1982 to 1987.
+In the U.S., Embassy Home Entertainment released the specials and Season 1 on home video from 1982 until 1987.
 Embassy also released the specials on Laserdisc, CED and Betamax formats.
-Other distributors, such as Catalyst and GoodTimes Home Entertainment released some specials and episodes on VHS.
+Other distributors, such as Catalyst and GoodTimes Home Entertainment also released the Raccoons specials and episodes on VHS.

-In the UK, Embassy Home Entertainment released the four Raccoons specials on VHS in the mid-1980s, before the distribution rights went to Channel 5 Video (a division of Polygram Video) in 1986.
-They re-released the four specials on video, as well as released another video called The Raccoons Big Surprise with two Season 1 episodes "Surprise Attack" and "Going It Alone" (Cat.
+In the United Kingdom, Embassy Home Entertainment released the four Raccoons specials on VHS in the mid-1980s, before the distribution rights went to Channel 5 Video (a division of Polygram Video) in 1986.
+They re-released the four specials on video, and released another video called The Raccoons Big Surprise with two Season 1 episodes "Surprise Attack" and "Going It Alone" (Cat.
 No. CFV 05042).
-Then three videos with Season 2 episodes were released, the first two were by Picture Music International (PMI) that included "Double Play" and "The Sweet Smell of Success" on volume 1, released in 1988 and then "Blast from the Past" and "Power Trip" on volume 2, released in 1989.
-Then Video Collection International Ltd released a third tape which contained the episodes "Stop The Clock" and "The Artful Dodger" on 13 August 1990 (Cat No. VC1191).
-That same tape was re-released again by Video Collection International Ltd on 22 July 1991, as part of their Children's Club range (Cat No. KK0019).
+Then, three videos with Season 2 episodes were released, the first two were released by Picture Music International (PMI) that included "Double Play" and "The Sweet Smell of Success" on volume 1, released in 1988 and then "Blast from the Past" and "Power Trip" on volume 2, released in 1989.
+Then Video Collection International Ltd. released a third tape which contained the episodes "Stop The Clock" and "The Artful Dodger" on 13 August 1990 (Cat No. VC1191).
+That same tape was re-released again by Video Collection International Ltd. on 22 July 1991, as part of their Children's Club range (Cat No. KK0019).